garrandall/popular-music-data/tracks/jesse-julian-lennon.md

 Jesse you're losing yourself

-Ooh don't be a fool again
+Oh don't be a fool again
 There may not be a next time
-Ooh, don't be a fool again, Jesse
+Oh, don't be a fool again, Jesse

 Jesse, there's a whole world out there